saltlakrits/spinner/README.md

 probably could make this in a much more clever way!

-probably could make it much more concise too, but i tried to keep it readable
+could most likely also make it much more concise too, but i tried to keep it readable